Department of Art and Design

-The Department of Art and Design offers courses of study leading to career preparation in Fine Arts, Graphic Design & Digital Media, and Art History as practitioners, teachers, artists or consultants; provides service courses in art and art history to other disciplines in the University; and fosters individual professional growth and cultural enhancement by promoting artistic production and scholarly research on the part of the faculty and students.
+The Department of Art and Design offers courses of study leading to career preparation in Art History, Fine Arts, and Graphic Design & Digital Media, and as practitioners, teachers, artists or consultants; provides service courses in art and art history to other disciplines in the University; and fosters individual professional growth and cultural enhancement by promoting artistic production and scholarly research on the part of the faculty and students.
 The department seeks to enrich the cultural atmosphere and intellectual awareness of the University and Northeast Florida through art exhibitions, lectures, seminars, workshops and study abroad opportunities.

 The comprehensive, multifaceted art curriculum is designed to produce an artistically sophisticated graduate with realistic expectations to compete in the job market or pursue graduate study.
 Program concentrations are in Painting, Drawing and Printmaking, Ceramics, Sculpture, and Graphic Design & Digital Media.
 All studio and design concentrations emphasize a hands-on approach and feature opportunities for exhibition and presentation.
 Access to the greater Jacksonville area lends additional professional appeal because of its vibrant arts community, numerous exhibition venues and art museums.
 The Department works closely with MOCA Jacksonville, a Cultural Institute of UNF, and the Cummer Museum of Art and Gardens.
 UNF faculty members are involved in curating exhibitions at the museums, presenting lectures and serving on museum committees.